The Best Hop Varieties To Grow Yourself

 - BuyHopRhizomes.com – This online store often runs specials of “B” grade bundles of 50 or more plants.

-- Northern Brewer – I usually prefer to buy from smaller outfits, but their free shipping on any order over $40 makes for a great deal.
-NB usually has a very limited number of varieties for purchase.
+- Northern Brewer – I like to buy from smaller outfits, but their free shipping on any order over $40 makes for a great deal.
+NB frequently has a very limited number of varieties for purchase.

 - RockinHops – Rockin’ Hops only sells rhizomes that are at least 1/3 inch thick to increase their viability.
 They also have decent pricing and a wide selection available.